Diet

 • Second, wash the fruit properly

-• Third, remove the skin and seeds from the fruit before serving it to your guinea pigs
+• Third, remove the skin and seeds before serving

-• Remove uneaten pieces of fruit from the cage as it can attract the rats and flies, which can threaten your guinea pigs
+• Remove uneaten pieces from the cage, as they can attract rats and flies

 Is Cantaloupe Good for Guinea Pigs?

-Cantaloupe contains high amounts of Vitamin C which are essential for guinea pigs as they can’t produce it in their body.
+Cantaloupe contains high amounts of vitamin C, which is essential for guinea pigs since they can’t produce it.
+Vitamin C deficiency leads to scurvy and other diseases.

-Cantaloupe also contains some minerals along with a high amount of Vitamins which develop which boost the immune system of guinea pigs, and they will become more resistant to diseases and thus will stay healthy.
+Cantaloupe contains minerals and a high amount of vitamins that boost the immune system of guinea pigs.
+They’ll become more resistant to diseases and stay healthier.

-Cantaloupes also contain Vitamin A and some other nutrients, which are essential for the proper functioning of the body organs, the formation of healthy tissues, and proper growth and development of the body.
+Cantaloupes also contain vitamin A and other nutrients essential for proper functioning of body organs, formation of healthy tissues, and proper growth and development.

-Cantaloupe contains a high content of water it which can help in keeping their body well hydrated.
+Cantaloupe contains a high water content that helps keep their body well hydrated.

-Cantaloupe also contains a small amount of fiber which is good for their digestive health and prevents the problems of constipation.
+Cantaloupe contains a small amount of fiber that’s good for digestive health and prevents constipation.

 Is Cantaloupe Bad for Guinea Pigs?

-Remember that if you feed these little buddies an excess amount of cantaloupe melon, it can cause different side effects like an upset stomach with gas, diarrhea, and bloating.
+If you feed too much cantaloupe, it can cause different side effects like an upset stomach with gas, diarrhea, and bloating.
+A moderate amount won’t cause any problems.

 Diarrhea